SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction

 \section{Abstract}

 Item (question) difficulties play a crucial role in educational assessments, enabling accurate and efficient assessment of student abilities and personalization to maximize learning outcomes.
-Traditionally, estimating item difficulties can be costly, requiring real students to respond to items, followed by fitting an item response theory (IRT) model to get item difficulty estimates.
+Traditionally, estimating item difficulties can be costly, requiring real students to respond to items, followed by fitting an item response theory (IRT) model to get difficulty estimates.
 This approach cannot be applied to the cold-start setting for previously unseen items either.
 In this work, we present SMART (\textbf{S}i\textbf{m}ulated Students \textbf{A}ligned with I\textbf{RT}), a novel method for aligning simulated students with instructed ability, which can then be used in simulations to predict the difficulty of \emph{open-ended} items.
 We achieve this alignment using direct preference optimization (DPO), where we form preference pairs based on how likely responses are under a ground-truth IRT model.
-We perform a simulation by generating thousands of responses, evaluating them with an LLM-based scoring model, and fit the resulting data to an IRT model to obtain item difficulty estimates.
-Through extensive experiments on a real-world student response dataset, we show that \mbox{SMART} outperforms other item difficulty prediction methods by leveraging its improved ability alignment.
+We perform a simulation by generating thousands of responses, evaluating them with a large language model (LLM)-based scoring model, and fit the resulting data to an IRT model to obtain item difficulty estimates.
+Through extensive experiments on two real-world student response datasets, we show that \mbox{SMART} outperforms other item difficulty prediction methods by leveraging its improved ability alignment.